JWJPaton/GAN-Speech_engine_and_research_tools/README.md

 ## Research possibilities
  - Basic speech recognition tool
  - Text/Speech synchronisation tool (SMIL generator?)
- - Prosody generator based on
+ - Prosody generator based on:
    - grammar guessing from common words (the, at, in, a, and, or ...)
    - position in document (start/end of paragraph, start/end of document)
    - common rhetorical patterns (repetions of words or phrases, alliteration etc)